 Because of these considerations, a global modeling framework that produces a cascade from meteorological information of a precipitation event through to hydrological modeling and high resolution flood inundation modeling steps is very valuable.

-90 Here we propose a method for modeling each of the key steps using global, publicly available data-sets in a consistent manner.
+Here we propose a method for modeling each of the key steps using global, publicly available data-sets in a consistent manner.

-This allows the production of flood inundation simulations anywhere in the world at high resolution (up to 90 m), even where there are sparse observations of precipitation and river flows.
+- 70 This allows the production of flood inundation simulations anywhere in the world at high resolution (up to 90 m), even where there are sparse observations of precipitation and river flows.
 For this study, we construct a model framework for simulating fluvial flooding over the Ganges-Brahmaputra-Meghna (GBM) river basins.
-This is a large and complex trans-boundary river system, passing through parts of India, China, Nepal, Myanmar and the whole of Bangladesh where it flows into the Bay of a) Meteorological input preparation (section 2)
+This is a large and complex trans-boundary river system, passing through parts of India, China, Nepal, Myanmar and the whole of Bangladesh where it flows into the Bay of Bengal. - Figure 1 shows a schematic of the modeling steps used to translate meteorological information into flood inundation information that is relevant to impacts on different sectors of society.
+A corresponding example of output from the modeling chain for a flood event in a small catchment is shown in Fig. 2.
+The modeling steps in this framework are: - a) Meteorological input preparation (section 2)